yw4401/FinBot/README.md

 - Data Ingestion: Scraping news articles/KPIs and enriching them with additional information
 - Model Improvements: Fine-tuning the LLMs to achieve desired performance and output format
-- Informative Generation: Generating outputs via LLMs and augmenting the output with additional information
+- Output Generation: Generating outputs via LLMs and augmenting the output with additional information
-- Advice Generation: Helping users to pick assets via LLMs

 ### Data Ingestion for Articles